 So, which things do you need to address specifically?
 We will give you some examples.
 Who is the collector and who is the processor?
 Are you collecting and processing my data, or is someone else doing it for you?
 What kind of data do you collect?
 Is it just my e-mail address, or also my phone number, ID, bank account details etc.?
 And if you collect my personal data, where do you store them?
 And for how long?
 For what purpose?

 Don’t forget to make the policy available at any time.

-This means that users of your website or platform should be able to look into it whenever they want.
-When you don’t, they might go and file a complaint.
-For example, when a website is publishing your data wihout asking your consent, you can always rely on the GDPR policy.
+Users of your website or platform should be able to look into it whenever they want.
+They might file a complaint if they’re not able to.
+For example, when a website is publishing your data without asking your consent, you can always rely on the GDPR policy.

 Cookies – no, not the delicious and freshly baked variant – are private data as well, because they give information about where to locate you.
 Sometimes they are mentioned in the GDPR and sometimes they are mentioned separately.
 Just don’t forget to oversee the official information about the cookies that you collect as well.